Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 <!-- >Looking for more practical steps?
 >Check out our blog on 5 Steps to Fight Better in Relationships. -->

-## Conclusion
+## Wrap up

-Relationship conflict is inevitable, but it doesn't have to be destructive.
+As mentioned before conflict is inevitable, but it doesn't have to be destructive.

 By understanding harmful conflict styles and adopting healthy communication strategies, you can turn disagreements into opportunities for growth.
 Remember, the goal isn't to win the argument but to strengthen the relationship.

 I hope this guide serves you well.
 Remember, the key to a strong relationship isn't avoiding Conflict.

-<a href="/blog/guides/definitive-guide-to-relationship-conflict-part-2" >Part 2 ➡️</a>
+<a href="/blog/guides/definitive-guide-to-relationship-conflict-part-2" >Part 2 </a>

 ### Footnotes/ References